Bitter & Twisted (film): Cast

 The film features many distinguished and critically acclaimed Australian actors.
 The full cast list is as below:

 Themes

 Bitter & Twisted has been noted as having a dream like quality, part-suburban soap opera and part-fairytale.

 Production

 Writer and director Christopher Weekes completed the first draft of Bitter & Twisted at the age of 20.
 Having grown up in and around the suburban fringe of Sydney, he drew his inspiration from the characters that dwell there.

 Self-financed on a shoe-string budget, the film was shot in 24 days with a small skeleton crew in and around Sutherland in Sydney, 2005.

-The film has been favorably compared to the early works of Jane Campion and Mike Leigh.
+The film has been favourably compared to the early works of Jane Campion and Mike Leigh.

 Reception

 Bitter & Twisted was critically well received, with reviewers particularly noting the strong performances of the distinguished cast, and in particular the portrayal of Penelope played by Noni Hazlehurst.
 The screenplay and direction by Christopher Weekes was also commended for its subtle, dream-like qualities and inventive narrative with David Stratton at The Australian claiming that it "should be counted among the most positive achievements of Australian cinema".